When it comes to hair loss, there are two main treatments that most people have heard of before: Finasteride and Dutasteride.

 Because of the similar nature of the two drugs, the side effects of Finasteride and Dutasteride are very similar.
 These side effects include:

 These side effects only happen in a very small proportion of people who take either of these drugs.
-In fact, in clinical trials, only 1.8% of men experience any side effects at all so it’s really not something that you need to worry about.
+In fact, in clinical trials, only 1.8% of men taking Finasteride experience any side effects at all .
+Of these, a tiny percentage may go on to experience post-Finasteride syndrome.

 Because of the nature of these drugs and their effects on male hormones, they are not suitable for those experiencing female hair loss.

-If this is the case for you, or you just don’t want to take an oral medication for your hair loss, there are other treatments that you can choose.
+If this is the case for you, or you just don’t want to take an oral medication for your hair loss, there are alternatives to Finasteride and Dutasteride available.

 Simply fill in your details in the form below and we'll get in touch with you shortly.